How You Will be Taught

-The Programmes are housed within the Institute of Evolutionary Biology and benefit from the involvement of colleagues from the College of Medicine and Veterinary Medicine, especially The Roslin Institute and Institute of Genetics and Molecular Medicine, and external organisations including Scotland’s Rural College (SRUC).
+The Programmes are housed within the Institute of Evolutionary Biology and benefit from the involvement of colleagues from the College of Medicine and Veterinary Medicine, especially The Roslin Institute and Institute of Genetics and Cancer, and external organisations including Scotland’s Rural College (SRUC).
 Our staff are internationally recognised experts in their fields, covering key areas of quantitative genetics and its applications.

 The collaborative nature of the programme means we can offer an expansive range of courses.

 The Programme Directors are Dr Jacob Moorad and Dr Sara Knott.
 Both have interests in quantitative genetics, in particular Jacob’s research focusses on the evolution of life history, ageing, social structure, and demography and Sara’s on the genetics of complex traits.

 A variety of teaching methods are used including lectures, tutorials and seminars.
 You will also participate in computer-based workshops, obtaining hands-on experience of state of the art software.